clubfest/fund-sharing/readme.md

 * store relevant product info in user.fundSharing to avoid sorting
 * refactor conceiving, building, shipping and gifting

+* How to hook user creation?
+* TODO: use mailgun

 ## Another idea
 A new file system where each file resembles a webpage.
 The webpage needs to have a built-in editor for adding text, drawings and audio recordings, as well as embedding other contents, and most important of all, splitting one document into a child.
 It should provide easy linking from a child to a unique parent via an awesome interface that displays a bunch of trees.